hdnndh/2DPASS-Evaluation/README.md

 ### Pandaset Conversion
 The **Pandaset** conversion code is based on the repository [SiMoM0/Pandaset2Kitti](https://github.com/SiMoM0/Pandaset2Kitti) and has been modified to suit the needs of the 2DPASS evaluation pipeline.
 The modified conversion script is added to this repository as `/pandaset/convert.py`.

+### Waymo Conversion
+The **Waymo** conversion code used is located in the repository [IrohXu/waymo_to_semanticKITTI](https://github.com/IrohXu/waymo_to_semanticKITTI/tree/main).Follow the instruction in the repository to transform the .tfrecords to the SemanticKITTI format.
+To remap the Waymo labels to SemanticKITTI's, utilize `/waymo/labelfix.py`.

 ## How to Use

 ### Running
-1. Convert and put PandaSet converted data into the `dataset` folder.
+1. Convert and put PandaSet or Waymo converted data into the `dataset` folder.
-2. Place the `pandaset.yaml` configuration file and label map file into their corresponding folders (similar to the SemanticKITTI structure).
+2. If using Pandaset, place the `pandaset.yaml` configuration file and label map file into their corresponding folders (similar to the SemanticKITTI structure).
 Ensure the contents and file names are correctly formatted.
 3. Put the pretrained checkpoint into the `logs` folder.
 Pretrained logs should be stored in `logs/SemanticKITTI`.

 ### Conversion